zcpnate/pumpdump/README.md

-This is free an always will be
+This is free and always will be
 =

 Fuck this guy trying to charge people for my open sourced script.
-Doesn't even work at this point so good luck lol.

 @zaizoun